elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

 ### Kraken USDC &rarr; XMR

+This was an experiment in 2021.

 Buy USDC on Coinbase and send it to Kraken via the Arbitrum network.
 Knowing that it's 0.5% cheaper than the Newton XLM method, we get 0.82% for makers and 1.53% for takers.
 If you don't have patience to place a limit order at the market price, I recommend using FixedFloat which takes a 0.65% fees for swaps.

 ### XLM &rarr; USD &rarr; XMR

+This was an experiment in 2021.

 Total fee percentage: 1.32% - 2.03%, 1% just from Newton